grafana/k6-docs/docs/sources/next/examples/get-started-with-k6/reuse-and-re-run-tests.md

 ---
 title: Reuse and re-run tests
-excerpt: Modularize your k6 test logic and workload configuration.
+description: Modularize your k6 test logic and workload configuration.
 weight: 400
 ---